-The Workplan should contain the following information:
+The Workplanshould contain the following information:

-- Project Objectives: The Applicant should provide a clear and concise (high-level) statement of the goals and objectives of the project as well as the expected outcomes. - Technical Scope Summary: The Applicant should provide a summary description of the overall work scope and approach to achieve the objective(s).
+- Project Objectives: The Applicant's hould provide a clear and concise (high-level) statement of the goals and objectives of the project as well as the expected outcomes. - Technical Scope Summary: The Applicant's hould provide a summary description of the overall work scope and approach to achieve the objective(s).
 The overall work scope is to be divided by performance periods that are separated by discrete, approximately annual decision points (see below for more information on go/no-go decision points).

-The applicant should describe the specific expected end result of each performance period.

-Work Breakdown Structure (WBS) and Task Descriptions: The Workplan should fully describe the work to be accomplished and how the applicant will achieve the milestones, will accomplish the final project goal(s), and will produce all deliverables.
+The applicant should describe the specific expected end result of each performance period. - Work Breakdown Structure (WBS) and Task Descriptions: The Workplan should fully describe the work to be accomplished and how the applicant will a chieve the milestones, will accomplish the final project goal(s), and will produce all deliverables.
 The Workplan is to be structured with a hierarchy of performance period (approximately annual), task and subtasks, which is typical of a standard work breakdown structure (WBS) for any project.
 The Workplan shall contain a concise detailed description of the specific activities to be conducted over the life of the project.
 "Detailed" is defined as a full explanation and disclosure of the project being proposed (i.e., a statement such as "we will then complete a proprietary process" is unacceptable).
 It is the Applicant's responsibility to prepare an adequately detailed task plan to describe the proposed project and the plan for addressing the objectives of this FOA.
 To this end each task and subtask is to have a unique number and title and an indication of the duration of the task or subtask in months.
 Each task and subtask is to have a task summary that describes the objectives, what work is to be accomplished, and relationship to project deliverables or expected results.
-Appropriate milestones should be incorporated into the task and subtask structure.
-Each task and subtask is to have a technical details section, as appropriate, to discuss how the work will be done, anticipated problems or uncertainties, and any further clarification,
+Appropriate miles tones should be incorporated into the task and subtask structure.
+Each task and subtask is to have a technical details section, as appropriate, to discuss how the work will be done, anticipated problems

-Note: Effective 12/26/2014, the DOE Financial Assistance regulations contained in 10 CFR 600 will be superseded by the Financial Assistance regulations contained in 2 CFR 200 (codified in Chapter IX of 2 CFR).
+Note: Effective 12/26/2014, the DOE Financial Assistance regulations contained in 10 CFR 600 is superseded by the Financial Assistance regulations contained in 2 CFR Part 200 as amended by 2 CFR Part 910.